richtr/doe/README.md

 # Device Orientation Emulator

 A simple and precise device orientation emulator for web browsers that do not support device orientation events.

 ## Demo

-On any web browser that does not support device orientation (e.g. Desktop browsers) open one of the following pages:
+In any web browser that does not support device orientation (e.g. Desktop browsers) open one of the following pages:

 [https://richtr.github.io/threeVR/examples/vr_basic.html](https://richtr.github.io/threeVR/examples/vr_basic.html)